memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

 #### Do you need a backup and restore function?

 Effectively backing up and restoring from backups can be a really powerful user story.
-However, doing this well will require some support at the embeded database level.
+However, doing this well will require some support at the embedded database level.
 Simply copying the entire database partition may be excessively large.

 Databases can also be designed to stream records out as part of a backup mechansism.